01 of 06

 05 of 06

 Cut off the inner corner of each yuca wedge to remove the woody core and discard it.
-The yuca root (cassava) is now ready to cook in a recipe or store for future use.
+The cassava is now ready to cook in a recipe or store for future use.

 Although you can cook the yuca first, then remove the core, it is recommended to remove the core before cooking.
-Truthfully, you don't have to remove the core — but then you will have to eat around it because it's not tasty.Continue to 6 of 6 below.
+Truthfully, you don't have to remove the core at all, but then you will have to eat around it since it's not tasty.Continue to 6 of 6 below.

 06 of 06

-Cassava roots have a nutty, earthy flavor that's well-suited in cuisines that hail from where the tuber originates, including various Caribbean islands, South America, Africa, and parts of Asia.
-Peeled cassava (yuca) can be stored in the refrigerator covered with water for up to four days or you can freeze it for several months.
+Peeled cassava can be stored in the refrigerator covered with water for up to 4 days, or you can freeze it for several months.